Nov 25, 2007

 By: Alvaro Fernandez

-Who has not heard “Use It or Lose It”.
-Now, what is “It”?
-Last week I gave a talk at the Italian Consulate in San Francisco, and one of the areas attendants seemed to enjoy the most was learning about what our brains are and how they work, peaking into the “black box” of our minds.
-Without understanding at least the basics, how can we make good decisions about our own brain health and fitness?
+Last week I gave a talk at the Italian Consulate in San Francisco, and one of the areas attendees seemed to enjoy the most was learning about what our brains are and how they work, peaking into the “black box” of our minds.
+Without understanding a few basics, how can we make good decisions about brain health?

 A) Neocortex, or Human Brain, is the most recent area, where we perform high-level thinking and complex integrative tasks.
 Other mammals do have this part too, but in smaller proportion of the whole brain volume.
 This is where we have our right and left hemispheres.